Read the April newsletter

 The project team will consult extensively with the hospital’s pastoral care team, staff, community members and faith leaders closer to the time about the design of any new faith-based facility.

-Main works will start when a builder is appointed.
+The construction of the new hospital, also called main works, will start when a builder is appointed.

 This site is owned and operated by the Department of Customer Service (the Department) on behalf of the NSW Government using software licensed from Social Pinpoint.
 For details on how the Department meets its regulatory obligations, refer to the Privacy statement and Web Analytics Collection Notice.
 For details of how Social Pinpoint may access personal information, please refer to Social Pinpoint’s Privacy Policy.